Read this article to get to know different types of online ads. Proceed to learn to write optimal text ads for Google Ads or similar providers.

 - No extra / missing spaces and excessive repetitions of a single word (e.g. Free Free Free!)

 - No inappropriate language (e.g. obscene or excessively generic language)

 - No spam

-- Relevance, clarity and accuracy of the ads in order to get published in the paid search sections
+- Relevance, clarity, and accuracy of the ads to get published in the paid search sections

 Transparency and Privacy

 - No collection and improper use of personal information

 - No unclear billing methods

 - No redirection to domains that are different from that displayed in the ad

 - No promotion of counterfeit goods